Debt Ratios for Home Lending

-Usually, conventional mortgage loans require a qualifying ratio of 28/36.
+Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
+Recurring debt includes auto payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Loan Pre-Qualifying Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.